srchad/SpringBoot2Tutorial/README.md

 ```

 #### 23.8 Using the ApplicationRunner or CommandLineRunner
-**If you need to run some specific code once the SpringApplication has started**, you can implement the ApplicationRunner or CommandLineRunner interfaces.
+If you need to run some specific code once the SpringApplication has started, you can implement the ApplicationRunner or CommandLineRunner interfaces.
 Both interfaces work in the same way and offer a single run method, which is called just before SpringApplication.run(…​) completes.
 The CommandLineRunner interfaces provides access to application arguments as a simple string array, whereas the ApplicationRunner uses the ApplicationArguments interface discussed earlier.